 Using image-guidance, a catheter (a long, thin, hollow plastic tube) is inserted through the skin to the treatment site.

-A contrast material then is injected through the catheter and a series of x-rays are taken to locate the exact site of bleeding or abnormality.
+A contrast material is injected through the catheter and a series of x-rays are taken to locate the exact site of bleeding or abnormality.
 The medication or embolic agent is then injected through the catheter.
-Additional x-rays are taken to ensure the procedure was a success and that there is loss of blood flow in the target vessel or malformation.
+Additional x-rays are taken to ensure the procedure was a success and that there is loss of blood flow in the target blood vessel or abnormality.

 At the end of the procedure, the catheter will be removed and pressure will be applied to stop any bleeding.
 The opening in the skin is then covered with a dressing.
 No sutures are needed.